 3. Environmental Context.
 Freshwater is the prime environmental and socio-economic resource and agent in the ORB directly supporting all human activity, vegetation and wildlife habitats and their associated productivity.
 Freshwater sources are also the natural resource component most at risk since there is no economic substitute for the basin's watercourses and associated aquifers while they are also the final repository of anthropogenic waste.
 The status of the sources and the characteristics of the freshwater balance in the basin as a whole is therefore key not only as a critical resource for development, but also as an irreplaceable global environmental asset.
 The Okavango Delta has been designated a RAMSAR site on the basis of its wetland values and also contains the globally important Moremi Protected Area.
-The flood and baseflow to the fan sustain a unique wetland environment which supports significant regionally and globally significant biodiversity with a large number of endangered and threatened species.
+The flood and baseflow to the fan sustain a unique wetland environment, which supports significant regionally and globally significant biodiversity with a large number of endangered and threatened species.

-4. System boundary.
-The functional system boundary for water, land, forest and wildlife comprise much smaller sub-sets of the basin's geographic limit.
+4. System Boundary.
+The functional system boundary for water, land, forests and wildlife comprise much smaller sub-sets of the basin's geographic limit.
 This is because the hydrologically active area of the basin is much smaller than the topographic limits of the basin in Botswana and Namibia.
-Equally, only a part of the basin's population and communities bounded by the topographic divide in Namibia and Botswana are directly engaged with the water resources of the basin However, there are significant external linkages beyond the hydrological and topographic system envelopes, notably; demands for water abstraction in Namibia originating beyond the topographic limits of the basin; political instability in Angola as a whole is causing waves of de-population and re-settlement in the basin; and the wetland environment of the fan in Botswana provides staging area for birds migrating to southern Africa during the boreal winter and is a storehouse of globally significant biodiversity.
+Equally, only a part of the basin's population and communities bounded by the topographic divide in Namibia and Botswana are directly engaged with the water resources of the basin However, there are significant external linkages beyond the hydrological and topographic system envelopes, notably; demands for water abstraction in Namibia originating beyond the topographic limits of the basin; with the ongoing peace process in Angola, priority is given to resettlement policies and in the case of the Kwando Kubango it is expected that this will result in most of the original population returning to the area; and the wetland environment of the fan in Botswana provides staging area for birds migrating to southern Africa during the boreal winter and is a storehouse of globally significant biodiversity.
 Thus the impact of water body degradation would have ramifications far beyond the physical boundary of the basin.